NSF GK-12 "Science First!" Grant Provides Replica Skulls

 At the February 19, 2014 meeting of the ETSU Northeast Tennessee STEM Hub Advisory Council meeting, Larry Bowman, Jr., NSF GK-12 "Science First!"
 Graduate Fellow, presented the series of guidemaps he created to map the current Tennessee State Science Standards to the Next Generation Science Standards (NGSS) for elementary, middle, and high school. (http://www.netstemhub.com/curriculum-resources) The visual mapping process began as a way for him to convert the elementary science curriculum developed by the graduate students and teachers involved with the NSF GK-12 grant to the NGSS.

-Mr. Bowman and Dr. Aimee Govett, Co-PI of the ETSU NSF GK-12 "Science First!" grant, are currently working on a series of articles addressing the strengths of implementing the NGSS throughout the K-12 curriculum.
-The first article focused on the high school biology guidemap and correlations between the standards.
-Additional information about the article can be found at http://arxiv.org/abs/1401.5681.
+Mr. Bowman and Dr. Aimee Govett, Co-PI of the ETSU NSF GK-12 "Science First!" grant, have written a series of articles addressing the strengths of implementing the NGSS throughout the K-12 curriculum.
+The first article focused on the high school biology guidemap, created by Mr. Bowman, and correlations between the standards.
+An abstract from the the article can be found at http://arxiv.org/abs/1401.5681.
+The second article focused on possible changes to the Tennessee middle grades science curriculum according to NGSS.
+An abstract from the article can be found at http://arxiv.org/abs/1404.0690.
+A third article related to NGSS at the elementary level is underway.

 NGSS Guidemaps Noted in NSELA Newsletter